goalifyplus/docs/administrator-guides/livechat/README.md

 The field **Secret Token** is sent to a header `X-RocketChat-Livechat-Token` so you can validate if the request became from the livechat.

-If your endpoint returns a response status other than 200, Rocket.Chat will retry 10 times waiting 10 seconds between retries.
+If your endpoint returns a response status other than 200, Goalify.Chat will retry 10 times waiting 10 seconds between retries.

 #### Widget Embedding